'Masenate Mohato Seeiso: Engagement and marriage

 In October 1999, two years into her studies at the National University of Lesotho, she became engaged to King Letsie III.
 They were married on February 18, 2000, in Maseru.
 He was the only unmarried King in Africa.
 The ceremony was conducted in the Setsoto Stadium by Archbishop Bernard Mohlalisi, with 40,000 people present including dignitaries such as Nelson Mandela, Festus Mogae, Bakili Muluzi and Charles III, then Prince of Wales.
 This marked the first time in the history of modern Lesotho where a royal had married a commoner.

+Karabo Motšoeneng married King Letsie III of Lesotho on February 18, 2000, in Maseru.
 She credited the royal family for making her welcome, in particular the influence of Queen 'Mamohato, the Queen Mother.
 'Masenate and 'Mamohato grew close and the Queen found it difficult when Mamohato died in 2003, but praised her husband for supporting her at the time.
 In an interview with the Lesotho Times in 2014, she said "I like the fact that he listens when I advise him on various issues that are personal.
 For instance, I want him to be well-dressed for various functions.
 And, as the woman of the house, I also recommend a lot of things, food, music, movies and more educative television channels for all of us.
 His Majesty is a very reserved, respectful, patient, wise and humble person and he is all that in a very sweet way.
 These are the qualities he has sustained over the years.
 They have drawn me much closer to him.
 I love him dearly every day."